nerwuuus/portfolio-projects/README.md

 ### 1st project
 I developed this project to refresh and expand my Power BI skills.
 My final report features distinct colours, layouts, and charts compared to Alex the Analyst's version.
 To create this report, I utilised survey data provided by Alex The Analyst ('Power BI - Final Project.xlsx').
-You can find the file for the dashboard here [/Power BI Survey Project.pbix]
+You can find the file for the dashboard here Power BI Survey Project.pbix

 ![image](https://github.com/user-attachments/assets/96e2fbbc-6ba1-4554-8ec7-1ab3e7a19cc1)